Category: Her Space

 To save your marriage, you’ll need to do things that will feel counterintuitive.

-Paul looked at me and said, “My Wife Wants A Divorce But I Don’t!”
+Paul Told Me, “My Wife Wants A Divorce But I Don’t!”

 Paul came to me desperate to save his marriage of 10 years.